yosemitebandit/vebsite/om2/content/notes/vebsite.md

 inspiration
 - manuelmoreale.com

+ideas
+- drop images into site as b64-encoded
+  - can have script to go from image-on-device to text-in-clipboard
+  - but how to have refs/thumbnails/galleries?

 I also setup :moon: [`lunarvim`](https://www.lunarvim.org/) in service of this project and that has been really nice!
 With `vim`, I use various plugins and custom keybinds --